Toruse/toruse.github.io/source/_enportfolio/40/mms-e-produce-ru.md

     height: 283
 ---

-**Mms.e-produce.ru** - сайт по розыгрышу новогодних подарков.
+**Mms.e-produce.ru** - New Year's gift giveaway site.

 ---

-Место работы
+Place of work

-* Компания _Belka-z_
+* Company _Belka-z_

-Реализованный функционал
+Implemented

-* Поиск места проживания участника акции осуществляется при помощи сервиса Yandex Карты.
+* Searching for the place of residence of a participant in the action is carried out using the Yandex Maps service.

-Проделанная работа
+Work done

-* В форме регистрации и указание контактных данных добавлена возможность ввести место проживания при помощи списка получаемый из Yandex Карты.
+* In the registration form and indicating contact information, the ability to enter your place of residence has been added using the list received from Yandex Maps.

-Использовались технологии / инструменты
+Technologies / tools

-* JavaScript, API Яндекс.Карт, PHP, Yii 1.1, PhpStorm.
+* JavaScript, API Yandex.Maps, PHP, Yii 1.1, PhpStorm.